meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Where does the energy come from, that&rsquo;s injected into the ADP and AMP to build new ATP?
 In your fasted state, the fuel is almost exclusively the molecules called free fatty acids (FFA): lipids in the bloodstream.
 Where did it come from?
 It was released from adipose cells (&ldquo;fat cells&rdquo;).
 Which adipose cells?
 All of them at the same time!

 This is a point of confusion among novice fitness fanatics, so let&rsquo;s reiterate: all adipose cells release a few of their stored lipid molecules continuously, over time, into the bloodstream.
 It is not possible to make specific adipose cells, such as those on your stomach, release more lipids by doing a lot of sit-ups.
-You&rsquo;re not getting abs by that mechanism (muscle growth helps define the abs, but the fat covering them stays the same thickness).
+You&rsquo;re not getting visible abs by that mechanism (the muscles grow, but the fat covering them stays the same thickness).
 It&rsquo;s your total energy expenditure that tells the body how much more FFA is needed in the bloodstream, and all adipose cells are listening to that signal equally.

 Moving on:  where did the adipose cells get those lipids?
 Well, they came by way of the bloodstream from your digestive system, at some point in the past when it was in the process of breaking down food.